-

 Semester 1 | Credits: 10

-This module has as its theme the prevention, recognition and safe treatment of anaesthetic complications.
+This module will discuss the prevention, recognition and safe treatment of anaesthetic complications.
 It will address the care of the patient in relation to general anaesthesia, regional anaesthesia, peripheral nerve blocks, local anaesthesia and recovery from anaesthesia.

 (Language of instruction: English)